CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo/demo-cluster.md

 the t2.micro head node is too small

-Save the key pair and SubnetId from this new-hello-world.yaml to use in the yaml for the CMAQ MVP Cluster
+Save the key pair and SubnetId from this new-hello-world.yaml to use in the yaml for the Intermediate Tutorial

 #### Exit the cluster